xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 [Yocto/Geometry](yocto_geometry.md).
 Vertex properties are defined as separate arrays and include positions, normals, texture coords, colors, radius and tangent spaces.
-Additionally, Yocto/Scene supports face-varying primitives, as `scene_fvshape`, where each vertex data has its own topology.
+Additionally, Yocto/Scene supports face-varying primitives, as `fvshape_data`, where each vertex data has its own topology.

 Shapes also work as a standalone mesh representation throughout the